-One of the major impacts of the coronavirus pandemic has been the relationship between divorce statistics and the lockdowns and stay at home orders resulting from government attempts to reduce the spread of the virus.
+One of the major impacts of the coronavirus pandemic has been the relationship between divorce statistics and the lockdowns and stay-at-home orders resulting from government attempts to reduce the spread of the virus.
 Many people have considered getting a divorce or projected to do so during the pandemic.
-I have written previously about how it had appeared that divorce rates were on the increase across the world and in our own country.
+I have written previously about how it appeared that divorce rates were increasing across the world and in our own country.
 This has not been a subject that I have talked about much in recent months, so at the beginning of today's blog post, I wanted to go through greater detail and discuss if the pandemic has had any appreciable impact on the frequency with which people get have gotten divorces.

 Based on recent information, the reality is that this has not proven to be the case.
-Rather than seeing divorce rates increase since the beginning of the pandemic, we have seen divorce is reached below when compared to previous years.
-All you need to do is search for information on the divorce rate in our country, and you will see that fewer people are getting divorced now, as a percentage, then at anytime over the past generation or so.
+Rather than seeing divorce rates increase since the beginning of the pandemic, we have seen divorce reached below compared to previous years.
+All you need to do is search for information on the divorce rate in our country, and you will see that fewer people are getting divorced now, as a percentage, than at any time over the past generation or so.
 I was surprised and honestly happy to see that this was the case.

 No matter where you come down on the debate over the impact of the current virus on divorce rates in our country, I think we can all agree that 2020 was a year that we are glad is behind us.
 Getting a divorce may have been the last thing on your mind at the beginning of 2020, only to see it become more of a reality as the year dragged on.
 If this sounds like you come up and you are now in the planning stages of a divorce that has not yet been filed, you should consider your options and determine the most practical path for you and your spouse to take.
 Even if you have not thought of her spouse as a teammate in some time, you should do so, at least for the duration of your divorce.
 Going into your case with this mindset will typically allow you to arrive at a more equitable solution in a shorter amount of time.